victorkryz/HRtoSQLite/README.md

 ### Testing:
 -------------------------------------------------------------------------

-To get the unit tests runable, build the subproject *HRtoSQLite_tests*.
+To get the unit tests runnable, build the subproject *HRtoSQLite_tests*.
-There're provided a set of tests for Oracle connection, reading 'HR' schema tables, writing data into SQLite database, e.g.
+There are provided a set of tests for Oracle connection, reading 'HR' schema tables, writing data into SQLite database, e.g.

 The tests are parametrized by environment variables: